 Many graduate students come to UBC with families.
 Our University Children’s Learning Centre gives priority to faculty, staff, and students, with UBCO students given discounted rates.

-Graduate student applicants who self-identify as Indigenous (i.e. First Nation, Métis, or Inuit), and whose traditional territory resides primarily within Canada, are eligible for an application fee waiver for January 2023 and all future admission intakes.
+Graduate student applicants who self-identify as Indigenous (i.e..
+First Nation, Métis, or Inuit), and whose traditional territory resides primarily within Canada, are eligible for an application fee waiver.

 Please note: In the event of a false self-declaration, we may cancel the application and/or withdraw any offer of admission, whether accepted or not.

-Prospective Indigenous applicants should email firstname.lastname@example.org prior to submitting their application.
-Students will then be provided with a unique coupon code to use when submitting their application.
+Prospective Indigenous applicants should email email@example.com prior to submitting their application.
+Applicants will be provided with a unique code to use when submitting their application.

 When emailing firstname.lastname@example.org to access a fee waiver, please include the following information:

 - Full program name (e.g., PhD in Civil Engineering):